 Visitors who are coming to the UK to take part in collaborative research, cannot use the visitor visa (Academic) they will require a T5 Governement Authrorised Exchange visa.
 This visa requires a certificate of sponsorship to be issued by Queen Mary.

 To determine the appropriate visa for your required visit, we would advise first reading the document below.
 The visitor visa route is broad with several subclasses.
 It is important that you identify the correct subcategory to cover the proposed activities you plan to undertake while in the UK.
 Selecting an inappropriate subcategory may mean that you cannot fulful your planned visit.

-Visitors coming to the University from outside of the EEA will be required to gain entry to the UK under an immigration category appropriate for the agreed activity.
+Visitors coming to the University will be required to gain entry to the UK under an immigration category appropriate for the agreed activity.
 A visitor's ability to enter the UK will depend on their nationality and whether they are considered a visa or non-visa national.

 - Visa Nationals - Those considered visa nationals will need to apply for a visa before they travel to the UK.
-A list of visa nationals can be found in Appendix 2 of Appendix V: Immigration Rules for Visitors.
+A list of visa nationals can be found in Appendix Visitor: Visa national list

 - Non-visa Nationals - Those considered non-visa nationals can travel to the UK without a visa but they must obtain the correct stamp from the UK Border Force to allow them to work in the UK.
 On arrival in the UK they should ensure that they are clear in stating the purpose of their visit to ensure they are given the correct permission to enter the UK.
 Non-visa nationals travelling to work for Queen Mary should not use the eGates on their arrival.

 Please note: It is important to remember that visa free travel does not negate the need to have the correct permission to work in the UK.
 Without the correct permission to be in the UK then the visitor will not be able to undertake the agreed activity.